ctpeterson/SwissFit/README.md

 If you are here because you looked at "Constrained curve fitting for semi-parametric models with radial basis function networks" by Curtis Taylor Peterson and Anna Hasenfratz ([arXiv:2402.04175](https://arxiv.org/abs/2402.04175)), I have provided `Jupyter` notebooks that reproduce our results from that paper under the `examples` folder.
 These examples will work with v0.1 of SwissFit, which is downloadable under the "releases" tab.

+## Documentation

+Documentation is currently in the works, but accessible via [ReadTheDocs](https://swissfit.readthedocs.io)

 ## Acknowledgement

 If you use `SwissFit`, please consider citing this repository (see "cite the repository" on the right) or [arXiv:2402.04175](https://arxiv.org/abs/2402.04175).
 If you use the `VegasLepage` module to perform your fits using Markov chain Monte Carlo estimation, please acknowledge [Vegas](https://github.com/gplepage/vegas).